bradlnz/erl-ai-assistant/README.md

 `export GITHUB_USER="VALUE"`
 `export GITHUB_TOKEN="VALUE"`

+Important: You will need to buy Open AI credits to run this

 ### 3. Launch the Process
 Run the script to start the API and initialize Erl:
 ```bash